Scott Cleland is an influential precursor and proven thought leader on internetization, the Internet's transformational

-Cleland is President of Precursor® LLC, an emergent enterprise risk consultancy serving Fortune 500 clients.
+Cleland is President of Precursor® LLC, an internetization consultancy serving Fortune 500 clients.
 Cleland authors the widely-read PrecursorBlog, chairs NetCompetition® a pro-competition e-forum, and publishes the watchdog site Google Monitor.
 Cleland served as Deputy United States Coordinator for Communications and Information Policy in the George H. W. Bush Administration.

 Eight different Congressional subcommittees have sought Cleland's expert testimony and Institutional Investor twice ranked him the #1 independent analyst in his field.
-Scott Cleland has been profiled in Fortune, National Journal, Barrons, WSJ's Smart Money, and Investors Business Daily; and ten publications have featured his op-eds.
+Scott Cleland has been profiled in Fortune, National Journal, Barrons, WSJ's Smart Money, and Investors Business Daily; and twelve publications have featured his op-eds.

 Since 2006, Cleland has served as Chairman of NetCompetition® an e-forum promoting Internet competition choices for consumers, which is supported by broadband interests.
 Cleland is a front-line champion and leading public voice for market-based broadband competition over government-managed competition.
 He also has spearheaded new thinking underlying efforts to modernize: communications law, federal spectrum management, and the Federal Communications Commission (FCC).

 In addition, Cleland is a world-leading research authority on Google and author of the only critical treatise/book on Google: Search & Destroy: Why You Can't Trust Google Inc., which has been translated into Portuguese and Korean.
 Since 2011, he has published GoogleMonitor.com, a watchdog site dedicated to making Google more transparent and accountable.

-Scott Cleland was the first analyst to foresee that Google's acquisition of DoubleClick would tip Google to a global monopoly and that its unprecedented market power -- in combination with its un-ethical business practices and aversion to accountability -- would lead to serious ongoing antitrust, privacy, property, cybersecurity and law enforcement problems.
+Scott Cleland was the first analyst to foresee that Google's acquisition of DoubleClick would tip Google to a global monopoly and that its unprecedented market power -- in combination with its aversion to accountability -- would lead to serious ongoing antitrust, privacy, and property problems.